learn-swift-winnipeg/AnimateItAll/README.md

 > Use of these methods is discouraged.
 Use the UIViewPropertyAnimator class to perform animations instead.

 See Apple's official documentation for some of the more commonly used methods, such as the [animate method, without spring animations](https://developer.apple.com/documentation/uikit/uiview/1622451-animate), the [animate method, with spring animations](https://developer.apple.com/documentation/uikit/uiview/1622594-animate), and the [transition method](https://developer.apple.com/documentation/uikit/uiview/1622574-transition).

+## About the Presenter/Developer

+[Justin](https://swiftwithjustin.co/about/) works at [SkipTheDishes](www.skipthedishes.com) as a full time React Native/JavaScript mobile developer (recently switched from Swift to React Native).
+He also designed and created an app called [BB Links](www.bblinksapp.com), which is used by over 21,000 monthly active Beachbody coaches and has over 1,000 ratings averaging 4.9 stars.